DonaldNwachukwu/HealthConnect-Clinic-Experience-Lab/README.md

 ---

-## ⚠️ Key Modelling Considerations, Assumptions, Limitations & Risks
+## ⚠️ Key Considerations, Assumptions & Limitations
-**Assumptions:**
-Cancelled appointments are treated as a distinct patient action, separate from unplanned no-shows, for the purposes of this initial model
-Missing values in distance_to_clinic_km and waiting_time_minutes is assumed to be at random, based on their proportional spread across outcome categories

-**Limitations:**
-This is a fictional, synthetic dataset — the waiting_time_minutes anomaly (populated for no-show patients) confirms the data does not perfectly mirror real-world clinic behavior, and findings should not be assumed to generalize to a live clinical setting without validation
+- **Synthetic data limitation:** the `waiting_time_minutes` anomaly (populated for no-show patients, which is not logically possible in a real clinic) confirms this dataset does not perfectly mirror real-world clinical behavior — findings should be validated cautiously before assuming real-world generalization
-5,000 records is a moderate sample size for a clinic-wide model; subgroup analysis (e.g., by appointment_type) may be limited by smaller subgroup sizes

-**Risks:**
-waiting_time_minutes was identified as a leakage risk and excluded — but similar risks should be re-checked for any newly engineered features in later phases
-Reminder-related fields (reminder_sent, reminder_channel) may reflect clinic response to perceived risk (e.g., staff already flagging high-risk patients for reminders) rather than a purely independent cause — this potential circularity should be considered when interpreting feature importance later
+- **Possible circularity risk:** reminder-related fields may reflect existing staff judgement about patient risk rather than a purely independent effect — worth revisiting during feature importance analysis in later weeks

-**Dependencies:**
-Final modelling work in later weeks depends on the Data Analytics track's parallel exploration of the same dataset, and any Machine Learning Engineering track decisions about deployment format, which may influence which features are practical to use in production
+- **Sample size:** 5,000 records may limit reliable subgroup analysis (e.g., by `appointment_type`) in later modelling stages
+- **Cross-track dependency:** feature and deployment decisions may need to align with parallel work from the Machine Learning Engineering track once that track's system design is finalized

 ---